-This year, to mitigate risks to the health and safety of our shareholders, employees and other stakeholders, and to enable a greater number of shareholders to take part in the Meeting, the Corporation is holding the Meeting in a virtual only format, which will be conducted via live webcast.
+This year to enable a greater number of shareholders to take part in the Meeting, the Corporation is holding the Meeting in a virtual only format, which will be conducted via live webcast.
 All shareholders, regardless of their geographic location, will have an equal opportunity to participate in the Meeting.